meRybaczek/OrderAppRestApi/README.md

 # OrderAppRestApi
 Restful API, designed to handle clients, their orders along with a list of PDF files.
-This microservice is one of the components of an application for managing orders in a large-format digital printing company (you can also review podliczacz - application of logical buisness code retreiving
+This microservice is one of the components of an application for managing orders in a large-format digital printing company (you can also review podliczacz - application of logical code which calculates clients pdfs surface areas and estimate price for clients order.
+OrderRestApi and podliczacz will be two microservices talking to each other)
+...
-Application docker image can be created using Dockerfile and then deployed using docker-compose.
+OrderAppRestApi application docker image can be created using Dockerfile and then deployed using docker-compose.
 Docker compose is using mysql image and adminer image to preview database.
 Application API is on 8090 port.